At a glance

 Child drinking follow on milk from a beaker with a blue top

-A bit about SMA® PRO Follow-on Milk
+A bit about SMA® Follow-on Milk

-SMA® PRO Follow-on Milk is tailored for babies from 6 months as part of a varied weaning diet.
+SMA® Follow-on Milk is tailored for babies from 6 months as part of a varied weaning diet.
 Follow-on milks contribute a large proportion of the iron in the diets of babies from 6-12 months***.
-A daily intake of 500 ml of SMA® PRO Follow-on Milk fortified with iron provides 56% of daily iron requirements**.
+A daily intake of 500 ml of SMA® Follow-on Milk fortified with iron provides 56% of daily iron requirements**.

-We have been leading research in baby nutrition for over 100 years and have produced SMA® PRO Follow-on Milk, expertly developed with nature in mind to help support babies’ unique nutritional needs.
-SMA® PRO Follow-on Milk is enriched with iron to help support normal cognitive development in baby’s brain.
-Inspired by our research into natures wonderful nutrients SMA® PRO Follow-on Milk now also contains 2’FL which is structurally identical to the most abundant oligosaccharide found in breast milk.
+We have been leading research in baby nutrition for over 100 years and have produced SMA® Follow-on Milk, expertly developed with nature in mind to help support babies’ unique nutritional needs.
+SMA® Follow-on Milk is enriched with iron to help support normal cognitive development in baby’s brain.
+Inspired by our research into natures wonderful nutrients SMA® Follow-on Milk now also contains 2’FL which is structurally identical to the most abundant oligosaccharide found in breast milk.

 Development